retest/docs/docs/recheck.cli/tutorial/maintain-golden-master.md

   }
 ```

-Now you can run your test calling `mvn test` (assuming you correctly [setup maven](../../recheck-web/setup/maven.md)).
+You can run your test calling `mvn test` (assuming you correctly [set up maven](../../recheck-web/setup/maven.md)).
 As expected, it will fail the first time since recheck cannot find a Golden Master for the test scratchpad.
 But it will create one under `src/test/resources/...`.
-Now running this test the second time will also fail, as the site contains a volatile URL.
-We will later see how you can treat that in a more sophisticated way, but for now we want to use our newly installed recheck CLI.
+Running this test the second time will also fail, as the site contains a volatile URL.
+We will later see how you can treat that in a more sophisticated way, but for now we want to use our newly installed recheck.cli.
 In your CMD, go to the root folder of the project.
 Then type `recheck` to see all available commands.
 It will output something like:

 ```
 C:\Users\retest\Desktop\recheck-web-tutorial>recheck